markziemann/enrichment_recipe/README.md

 Now we're ready to build the image.

-replace `username` with your own alias.
+replace `example` with your project's name.

 ```
 docker build -t example .